emretinaz/YoutubeWindowCurver/README.md

 # YoutubeWindowCurver
 Youtube window curver

-Please turn on developer mode and load the file to use this extension.
+Please turn on developer mode in Chrome Extension and load the folder to use this extension.

 Enjoy.